Access Georgia Public Information & State Records (Free)

 Georgia background checks have a 7-year look-back period; therefore, arrests that did not result in a conviction are not reported for the said time frame.
 This is to ensure complacency with the Fair Credit Reporting Act mandate.

-What Shows up on Georgia Court Records Searches?
-(Find Free Divorce Records in Georgia)
+What Shows Up on Georgia Court Records Searches?
+(Find Free Divorce Records in GA)

 Typically court records in the state of Georgia include: